Frank Micelotta/Getty Images for MTV

-"We came up with the idea Bronx, we'd been throwing it back and forth a while ago," As for the origin of the middle name?
+"We came up with the idea Bronx, we'd been throwing it back and forth a while ago," he says.
+As for the origin of the middle name?
 "The Jungle Book is something me and Ashlee bonded over.
 It's really cool."

-At least until the kid enters school.
+At least till the kid enters school.

 Until then, Wentz said he isn't shirking on any of his new fatherly duties, including the dreaded diaper duty.